percona/xtradb-cluster-tutorial/instructions/Migrate Master Slave to Cluster.rst

 	The IP address we're using for all Galera work.
 In our case this is eth1, but it could be your primary eth0 address in a normal environment.

 wsrep_cluster_address
-	Dok,escribes how this node needs to connect to the cluster.
+	Describes how this node needs to connect to the cluster.
 Note this contains the ips of all 3 of our nodes.
 Eventually we will need to set this on all the nodes, but for now it's sufficient to set it here.
 Note that this setting does *not* determine cluster membership.
 It simply tells the node where it might find running cluster nodes.

 	Also note that we set this to 'gcomm://' on node3 when we first started the cluster.
 This option tells a node it is ok for it to form a new cluster by itself.
 If this is not present, then any node trying to restart without finding another already running cluster node will fail.
 This process is called *bootstrapping* the cluster.

-*Do NOT restart mysql on node3 yet*
+**Do NOT restart mysql on node3 yet**

 Trying to get node2 joined (and failing)